 RETURNED PAYMENT POLICY

-All returned payments (checks, electronic funds transfers and most credit card payments) will result in a $5 charge.
+All returned payments (checks, electronic funds transfers and credit card payments) will result in a $10 charge.
 Outstanding balances resulting from uncollected returned payments must be cleared up before the participant can be granted access to the YMCA facility or programs.
+For returned payments, a redraft of the original amount plus the $10 fee will occur up to two times if the initial attempt is unsuccessful.
+The YMCA will reach out to you to try to resolve the account balance.

 If you are not completely satisfied with your membership within the first 30 days, we will refund both your joining fee and monthly dues in full.